Chapter 4723-4 Standards of Practice Relative to Registered Nurse or Licensed Practical Nurse

 (G) A licensed practical nurse shall, in a timely manner report to and consult as necessary with other nurses or other members of the health care team and make referrals as necessary.

-(J) When a licensed practical nurse is directed to observe, advise, instruct, or evaluate the performance of a nursing task, the licensed practical nurse shall use acceptable standards of safe nursing care as a basis for that observation, advice, instruction, teaching, or evaluation and shall communicate information which is consistent with acceptable standards of safe nursing care.
+(J) When a licensed practical nurse is directed to observe, advise, instruct, or evaluate the performance of a nursing task, the licensed practical nurse shall use acceptable standards of safe nursing care as a basis for that observation, advice, instruction, teaching, or evaluation and shall communicate information that is consistent with acceptable standards of safe nursing care.

-4723-4-05 Standards relating to competent practice as a certified nurse-midwife, certified nurse practitioner, certified registered nurse anesthetist, or clinical nurse specialist.
+Rule 4723-4-05 | Standards relating to competent practice as a certified nurse-midwife, certified nurse practitioner, certified registered nurse anesthetist, or clinical nurse specialist.

 (A) A certified nurse-midwife, certified nurse practitioner, certified registered nurse anesthetist, or clinical nurse specialist shall do all of the following: